 Prostate cancer is the most common form of cancer in men in the western world.
 Around 25% of prostate cancer patients develop incurable castration-resistant prostate cancer (CRPC1) with with skeletal metastasis.
 There are only a few approved medications on the market at this time able to extend the lifetime of such patients.
 After a limited period, the patient will develop resistance to the medication given, requiring a new medication to relieve pain and extend lifetime.
 Consequently, the various medications within this therapy field are more complementary than competitive, as each one can extend life and improve quality of life for the patient.
 Every one of these medications has – or is expected to achieve – sales of over 1 billion USD p.a. and are referred to as ‘blockbusters’.

-DexTech’s primary focus is on continued development of OsteoDex, an active disease-retarding candidate medication against incurable prostate cancer.
 The potential for OsteoDex is significant, because the need for new, active medications is very large and because this particular product – in contrast to chemotherapy for example – has proven to be very tolerable.
 The latter aspect is important for the product to be given to CRPC patients who are sensitive to the adverse effects of treatment.
 Our preclinical studies have also clearly shown that OsteoDex has a lot of potential for treatment of advanced breast cancer with skeletal metastasis.
-Preclinical results in animals indicated that OsteoDex also has significant activity against tumours in soft parts, despite it being specified for skeletal metastasis.
+Preclinical results in animals indicated that OsteoDex may also have significant activity against soft tissue lesions.

 Our results so far have provoked substantial interest from several major drug companies, some of which have been in contact for information on OsteoDex.
 This is a strong indication of the potential and value that OsteoDex can be expected to achieve.
-The value of a licensing agreement after a phase IIb study when the result shows treatment efficacy that influences patient survival is deemed to be high.
+The value of a licensing agreement after a phase IIb study when the results shows good treatment efficacy is deemed to be high.

 1 Castration resistant prostate cancer, CRPC